 Staff can administer medications upon the completion of a medication form which the parent has to sign.
-No medication will be administered by a member of staff unless the relevant forms have been signed and authorised by the head teacher or senior teacher.
+No medication will be administered by a member of staff unless the relevant forms have been signed and authorised by the head of school or senior teacher.
 There are some exceptions, for example, long term treatment for asthma which can be taken by the child supervised by a teacher.

 You may come into school to administer medication if this is necessary and the doctor is prepared to allow the child to attend school.